Forgot to Pack Your Garage Stuff for Your Move? Don’t Panic!

 And you panic.
 You booked the removalists weeks ago.
 They arrive in a week!
 What can you do?

-Take it from the professional removalists here at Zoom Removals: you’re not alone.
+Take it from Australia’s leading Sydney removalists ZOOM Removals: you’re not alone.
 Everyone, it seems, lets the garage go until the last minute.
 Many just simply don’t even remember they need to pack that stuff, too.

 Don’t freak out.
 Here’s what you do.